-- a. maintaining a roster of members; - b. keeping accurate and complete minutes of all Medical Executive Committee and Medical Staff meetings; - c. calling meetings on the order of the Chief of Staff or Medical Executive Committee; - d. attending to all appropriate correspondence and notices on behalf of the Medical Staff; - e. receiving and safeguarding all funds of the Medical Staff;

-- f. excusing absences from meetings on behalf of the Medical Executive Committee; and - g. performing such other duties as ordinarily pertain to the office or as may be assigned from time to time by the Chief of Staff.
+- a. maintaining a roster of members; - b. keeping accurate and complete minutes of all Medical Executive Committee and Medical Staff meetings; - c. calling meetings on the order of the Chief of Staff or Medical Executive Committee; - d. attending to all appropriate correspondence and notices on behalf of the Medical Staff; - e. receiving and safeguarding all funds of the Medical Staff; - f. excusing absences from meetings on behalf of the Medical Executive Committee; and - g. performing such other duties as ordinarily pertain to the office or as may be assigned from time to time by the Chief of Staff.

-9.3 COMPENSATION OF MEDICAL STAFF OFFICERS
+10.3 COMPENSATION OF MEDICAL STAFF OFFICERS

-Medical staff officers should be compensated for their work spent representing and leading the medical staff.
-Such compensation shall come from the medical staff bank account, for which the medical staff has sole control and responsibility.
+Medical staff officers should be granted adequate time and compensated for their work spent representing and leading the medical staff.
+Such compensation shall be equally shared and come from the medical staff bank account, for which the medical staff has sole control and responsibility and administration, which could be used for clinical FTE back fill by contractual approval.
 The payment to individual physicians should be in the amount determined by the MEC.
 If the Health system provides any funds specifically earmarked for such compensation or for other specific purposes, those funds should be requested and accounted for in the Health Systems budget.